-An SDDC deployment group uses VMware Transit Connect to provide high-bandwidth, low-latency connections between SDDCs in the group and to other VPCs in the same region.
-You can also add a Direct Connect Gateway (DXGW) to provide centralized connectivity to your on-premises SDDCs.
+An SDDC deployment group uses VMware Transit Connect to provide high-bandwidth, low-latency connections between SDDCs in the group.
+An SDDC group can include VPCs you own.
+You can also add an AWS Direct Connect Gateway (DXGW) to provide connectivity between group members and your on-premises SDDCs.

 An SDDC deployment group (SDDC Group) is a logical entity designed to simplify management of your organization's VMware Cloud on AWS resources at scale.
 Collecting SDDCs into an SDDC Group provides a number of benefits to an organization with multiple SDDCs whose workloads need a high-bandwidth, low-latency connection to each other.
 All network traffic between group members travels over a VMware Transit Connect network.
 Routing between compute networks of all SDDCs in a group is managed automatically by VMware Transit Connect as subnets are added and deleted.
 You control network traffic among group member workloads with compute gateway firewall rules.